 recipe slightly adapted from Tyler Florence via Saving Room For Dessert

-3 lbs boneless skinless chicken breasts
+3 pounds boneless skinless chicken breasts

-1/2 cup arrowroot or cornstarch
+1/2 cup cornstarch or arrowroot powder

 freshly ground black pepper